cdisc-org/cdisc-rules-engine/resources/schema/CustomRules.md

 ### Do I need to update the schema every time I add a custom property to a rule?

 No. The schema with `additionalProperties: true` allows any property to be added to rule YAML files without updating the schema.
 However, formally defining properties in the schema provides better documentation.

+### Why must the Category be under Authorities and not at the root level?

+The Category object needs to be placed within each Authorities item because:

+1. **Schema validation** - The Organization_Custom.json schema expects to find Category at this level
+2. **Organization association** - This structure associates the custom attributes directly with the specific organization
+3. **Multiple authorities** - In cases where a rule might have multiple authorities, each can have its own Category object with organization-specific attributes